 Now you’ve learned the basics of Angular’s NgIf and Else it’s time to take things up a notch and introduce some Observables.
 In this article you’ll learn how to use Observables with Angular’s NgIf, using the async pipe and practices.

-Dealing with async operations with the async pipe takes care of subscribing to Observable streams/async stuff like Promises for us.
+Our friend NgIf has a not-so-obvious feature that lets us will help us deal with asynchronous operations - via the async pipe takes care of subscribing to Observable streams for us.

 There are a few common gotchas when dealing with purely cold Observables that somewhat pull in data (over perhaps, Http).
 There are also a few tricks we can use to mitigate common async issues, whilst being productive in templates.

 async pipe, we create a subscription.
 If you’re going to subscribe directly to Observables that initiate data transfer, it’s likely you’ve come across unwanted issues such as duplicate Http requests.